The one word that every website needs, craves for, cannot live without at all times.

 This is the eagle eye view for your entire traffic in one single large visualization to find things that you have missed in all the templates and work discussed above.

 These were the set of traffic analysis templates only.
-If you are a digital marketer, analyst and want some more templates, make sure you check out the entire Templates gallery by Supermetrics for many more ready to use templates
+If you are a digital marketer, analyst and want some more templates, make sure you check out the entire Templates gallery by Supermetrics for much more ready to use templates, which is now broken down by PPC, Analytics, Social and Trending also for ease of use

 How to Extract Insights out of these & Present to your Clients/Stakeholders